nkorsakov-tw/qa.md/test-plan.md

 - Create 20 discounts and observe how it will work in the POS.
 Would the discounts available, how they will be placed in the discount list?
 - Assign 10 modifiers for one article to check that it will be decently displayed.
 - On the page of the subscriptions, select more than 100 screens.
 Check which price would be displayed.

+### Error cases

+- Deliberately enter the incorrect information to observe how the system will react on this.

+**Examples:**

+- Ehter the incorrect unTill Payments Credentials on the designated page.
+What would be the response?

+- Enter the incorrect IP Address of the printer and then